dougeby/IntuneDocs/intune/kiosk-settings.md

     - **Not Configured** (default): The policy doesn't enable kiosk mode.
     - **Single app, full-screen kiosk**: The device runs as a single user account, and locks it to a single Store app.
 So when the user signs in, a specific app starts.
 This mode also restricts the user from opening new apps, or changing the running app.
-    - **Multi app kiosk**: The device runs multiple Store apps, Win32 apps, or Application User Model ID (AUMID) apps.
+    - **Multi app kiosk**: The device runs multiple Store apps, Win32 apps, or inbox Windows apps by specifying Application User Model ID (AUMID).
 Only the apps you add are available on the device.

         The benefit of a multi-app kiosk, or fixed-purpose device, is to provide an easy-to-understand experience for users by only accessing apps they need.
 And, also removing from their view the apps they don’t need.